-The NCAA's purpose is to initiate, stimulate and improve intercollegiate athletics programs for students and to promote and develop educational leadership, physical fitness, athletics excellence and athletics participation as a recreational pursuit, and to cooperate with other amateur athletic organizations in promoting and conducting national and international athletic events.
+The NCAA's purpose is to initiate, stimulate and improve intercollegiate athletics programs for students and to promote and develop educational leadership, physical fitness, athletic excellence and athletic participation as a recreational pursuit, and to cooperate with other amateur athletic organizations in promoting and conducting national and international athletic events.

 The NCAA Championships are held annually.
 Eight events are currently contested in each NCAA meet, four for men and four for women.
 The two alpine events are SL and GS while cross country skiers compete in an individual skating and mass start classical race.
 The points earned by both the male and female skiers are combined to determine the order of team finish.
 This makes the male and female skiers equal, a rare occurrence in sports today.
 This season's NCAA championships will be Mar.
-10-13, 2010 in Steamboat Springs, CO and hosted by the University of Colorado, Boulder.
+7-10, 2012 in Bridger Bowl, MT and hosted by the Montana State.